telegramdesktop/tdesktop/.github/CONTRIBUTING.md

 # Contributing

-This document describes how you can contribute to exteraGram Desktop.
+This document describes how you can contribute to rabbitGram Desktop.
 Please read it carefully.

 **Table of Contents**